 - The service you are offering is extremely simple.

 Let’s face it: if you’re charging someone $10 per month for the privilege of using your service, you can’t afford to match them with a dedicated Customer Success Manager.
 The second scenario is closely related to the first: If you’ve created something so basic that virtually all of your customers can figure it out at a glance, why match them with someone whose sole mission is to help them achieve their business goals?
-In either case, you’re adding complications where none exists, a sure recipe for disaster.
+In either case, you’re adding complications where none exist, a sure recipe for disaster.